 A guide to cool online fitness communities you can join to keep yourself motivated when you can’t make it to the fitness center.

-Deciding to jump into the world of fitness and nutrition can be challenging.
+Getting fit and healthy isn't like pressing a button.
+It requires commitment.
 Add the fact that you need to find the motivation to keep up your routines, and you’ll find that sometimes fitness plans can feel near impossible.
-A great way to reach your fitness goals and increase your motivation is to get accountability partners and join a virtual fitness community.
+A great way to reach your fitness goals and increase your motivation is to find accountability partners or join a virtual fitness community.

 Fitness enthusiasts can find encouragement, accountability, and a way of tracking progress.
 Fitness communities allow you to be part of something beyond yourself and shine light and positivity on your workout regime.